pmq20/node-packer/node/doc/api/cluster.md

 See [`process` event: `'message'`][].

-As an example, here is a cluster that keeps count of the number of requests in the master process using the message system:
+Here is an example using the message system.
+It keeps a count in the master process of the number of HTTP requests received by the workers:

 ```js
 const cluster = require('cluster');